 Table 1.
 Spectral characteristics of MODIS and VIIRS infrared bands designed to be used for the retrieval of SSTskin.
 Bandwidth is given as Full Width Half Maxiumum positions.
 The Noise Equivalent Temperature Differences (NEδT) are specified for a typical scene temperature: 300K for all bands except for VIIRS M13 which is 270K.
 After Vogel et al. (2008) and Xiong et al. (2012).

-The range of the view angles of the rotating telescope for which earth view data are taken is ±56º from nadir, resulting in a swath width of ~3000 km, and this is wide enough to ensure overlap of adjacent swaths at all latitudes.
+The range of rotating telescope angles for which earth view data are taken is ±56º from nadir, resulting in a swath width of ~3000 km, enough to ensure overlap of adjacent swaths at all latitudes.